Xuboii/synergy/README.md

 **Why This Project**

 This project demonstrates:
-Real time multiplayer system design
+Real time multiplayer system design,
-WebSocket based game state synchronization
+WebSocket based game state synchronization,
-Clean client server separation
+Clean client server separation,
-Secure AI integration with no client exposed secrets Cloud native deployment on Google Cloud Run
-Production ready structure suitable for scaling
+Secure AI integration with no client exposed secrets, Cloud native deployment on Google Cloud Run, Production ready structure suitable for scaling,
 This project is designed to be showcased directly via its live deployment and does not require Chrome Web Store publication.

 Author